sjmikler/pytorch-symbolic/docs/advanced_topics.md

 This took 16 lines of code as well.

-You can register new layers in whichever way you want or you can mix them.
+You can register new layers in whichever way you prefer, you can mix them too.

 ### Vanilla PyTorch

 A usual way to define a model in PyTorch is to create a class that inherits from `torch.nn.Module`.

-PyTorch non-symbolic example of toy ResNet from previous section:
+PyTorch non-symbolic example of toy ResNet from the previous section:

 ```python
 from torch import nn